-In a large bowl, beat the eggs, sugar, salt, and vanilla (or other extract) until well combined.
+- In a large bowl, beat the eggs, sugar, salt, and extract until well combined.

-Lastly, add the cooled, melted butter, again mixing until smooth; the batter will be thick and sticky, and get even more stiff as it it sits.
+- Lastly, add the cooled, melted butter, incorporating and mixing until smooth; the batter will be thick and sticky, and get even more stiff as it it sits.

 - I personally have the Cuisinart iron, and I've found the perfect temp is on the #3 setting- it bakes them perfectly, just a hint of golden brown and crisp.